Equestrian is a multi disability sport, open to athletes with a physical disability or visual impairment.

 Riders need to be classified according to their functional ability, then from this compensating aids can be authorised.
 These may include use of voice, rein adaptions, saddle adaptions etc.

-For more details please see link to the beginners guide to Para Equestrian.
+For more details please see the NZ Equestrian website for the beginners guide to Para Equestrian.